RuizLorenzoChavez/DATA100-Finals-COVID-Vaccination-Tracker/README.md

-This is the repository for our DATA100 final project.
+# COVID Global Vaccination Tracker
-It is primarily an EDA used to back up our data storytelling project about the global progress of the COVID-19 vaccination efforts.
+This is a finals requirement for our DATA100 class.
+It is a data storytelling project that explores the progress of the COVID vaccination crusade around the world.